PrinceMalviyaDev/College_Assignments/README.md

-# TOC Lab Practical Programs

-This repository contains my **Theory of Computation (TOC)** lab practical programs, implemented in C.
+# 🎓 College Programming Assignments

+This repository contains all my college programming assignments, organized by subjects and labs.
+It serves as a central place to store, track, and share my work throughout the course.

-## Contents
+## 📂 Contents
-- Programs based on automata theory
-- Regular expressions and grammar
-- Basic problem-solving in TOC
+- Lab Practicals
+- Assignments
+- Mini Projects

+## 🚀 Usage
+Feel free to explore the code for learning and reference.

+---
+✨ Maintained with consistency and coffee!